 Your vessel only needs to be registered if it has any kind of motor.
 This includes electric trolling motors.

 Vessels 12 feet and under are $30.
 Vessels over 12 feet are $30, plus $2 per foot for each additional foot.
 There is also a $1.50 vendor fee included in the total cost.
 These fees cover one calendar year and all boat registrations expire December 31.
-In addition, boats registered in Idaho are required to pay an additional $10 for the Idaho Invasive Species Sticker.
-For convenience this $10 fee for the Idaho Invasive Species Sticker is included in the annual boat registration renewal fees and a separate sticker is not required for boats registered in Idaho.
+In addition, boats registered in Idaho are required to pay an additional $10 surcharge for the Idaho Invasive Species Sticker.
+For convenience, this $10 surcharge for the Idaho Invasive Species Sticker is included in the annual boat registration renewal fees and a separate sticker is not required for boats registered in Idaho.

 There is no legal requirement to carry boat insurance in Idaho.
 Due to the inherent risks associated with boating and taking into consideration the many factors that can lead to a boat accident, boat owners are advised to consult with their insurance agent to discuss options.
 Don't forget, many insurance carriers offer a discount on your premium if you pass an approved boat safety course.
 To learn more about FREE boat safety courses click here.